Stool Examination R/M

 What is Stool Examination R/M?

-The stool examination R/M (routine microscopy) is also known as stool culture or faecal sample test.
-This test helps to diagnose conditions affecting the digestive tract such as infection from parasites, viruses, or bacteria, poor nutrient absorption, and cancer.
-Stool is the solid waste product of digestion which may vary in color, texture, amount, and odor depending on your diet and general health.
+The stool examination R/M (routine microscopy) helps to diagnose conditions affecting the digestive tract, such as infection from parasites, viruses, or bacteria, poor nutrient absorption, and cancer.
+The stool is the solid waste product of digestion which may vary in color, texture, amount, and odor depending on your diet and general health.